twilio/programmable-asset-tracker/README.md

   - Motion Stopped
   - Geofence Entered
   - Geofence Exited
+  - Battery Low
+  - Repossession Mode Activated
 - Staying offline most of time.
 Connect to the Internet (from Imp-device to Imp-Agent) when required only.
 Internet connection is used for:
   - Data/alerts sending
   - GNSS Assist data obtaining
   - Location obtaining by cellular towers and WiFi networks information
+  - Reporting the actual device configuration
 - If no/bad cellular network, saving messages in the flash and re-sending them later.
-- Sending data/alerts from Imp-Agent to a cloud with the predefined REST API.
+- Sending data/alerts from Imp-Agent to a cloud with the predefined [Northbound REST API](./docs/northbound-api.md)
 - Emergency (recovery) mode.
 - UART logging.
 - LED indication of the application behavior.
-- The cloud REST API simple emulation on another Imp.
+- The cloud [Northbound REST API](./docs/northbound-api.md) simple emulation on another Imp.

 ## Source Code ##